 Please contact the Recruitment Manager for more information about these programs.

 +-Is video conferencing available?

 Yes.
-We encourage you to consider interviewing students via video conferencing, if you cannot be here to interview on campus.
+We encourage you to consider interviewing students via video conferencing, if you cannot interview on campus.
 We can coordinate these interviews with your IT department.
 Please contact the Recruitment Manager for more information.

 +-Does Chapman have a Mentor Program?

 Yes.
 The program typically kicks off in the spring, and we try to match each participating mentor with a first-year (1L) student.
 Contact the Director of Career Services if you would like to participate.